 Once you have rated each risk, calculate the Risk Score as Probability x Impact.
 I sort my risks in descending order with the Risk Score as the primary sort.

-The Probability/Impact Method also helps in programs.
+The Probability/Impact Assessment also helps in programs.
 I total the risk scores within each project to calculate the Project Risk Score and compare the scores between projects.
 This helps me understand which projects have the greatest risk exposure and where I need the most skilled people.